Ophirky/Jackbox-mock/README.md

 ## Contained Games
 **Detailed Game Explanations in the Git Repository**
 ### Implemented:
  - None

 ### To be implemented:
  - Quiplash
- - Monster Seeking Monster
- - Drum Hero - not in Jackbox
- - Melody Jumble - not in Jackbox
- - Fixytext

 ## Resources